foundersandcoders/Node-Shell-Workshop/PROJECT.md

 own node module we can publish to the npm registry that others can install and use!

-Bare in mind if you have made your `test-runner.js` script executable it can only be installed onto other's machines globally.
+Please first use the instructions in [lesson-1](https://github.com/bradreeder/Node-Shell-Workshop/blob/master/LESSON1.md) to make your script `node test-runner.js` globally executable.

 #### Creating a user